serras/emacs-haskell-tutorial/tutorial.md

 (add-hook 'haskell-mode-hook
           (lambda () (define-key haskell-mode-map [f8] 'haskell-navigate-imports)))
 ```
-After restarting Emacs for your new configuration to apply, pressing `F8` moves you to the import section.
+Once you've applied your changes via `M-x eval-buffer RET`, pressing `F8` moves you to the import section. (`RET` is how Emacs keybindings represent the Enter or Return key.)
 But this is not enough, `haskell-mode` can also sort and align your import sections nicely.
 This is available in the key binding `C-c C-.`

 In addition to going to `import` sections, `haskell-mode` can navigate to any other definition in the file.
 However, to get this working you need to install an extra program called `hasktags` and enable the feature in Emacs.
 As you may know, the installation of Haskell libraries and tools is centralized via a tool called Cabal which comes along with the Haskell platform or the GHC compiler.
 To install `hasktags`, open a terminal and execute the commands:
 ```